Study the Art of Electronic Music Production

 BA / BSc (Hons) Creative Industries FuturesMCCI Creative Industries FuturesAwarding Body

-Middlesex UniversityModes of study
+Middlesex UniversityModes of Study

 Full timeWhat is an accelerated degree?